AlariaTskonia/UdacityProjects/README.md

 UdacityProjects
 ===============
-These projects are required for the Nanodegree program.
-Instead of emailing the folders, I'm using this to send a link.
+These projects are required for the Nanodegree program...and using Git is a request.
+Still learning.
+Updates to follow~